Joint Analysis and Lessons Learned Centre

 The Joint Analysis and Lessons Learned Centre (JALLC) is a NATO body located in Monsanto (Lisbon), Portugal.

+Commissioned on 2 September 2002, it serves as NATO’s lead agent for Lessons Learned and joint analysis, operating under Allied Command Transformation (ACT).

+Its motto is Analyse | Learn | Improve.

 History

 The Joint Analysis and Lessons Learned Centre was commissioned on 2 September 2002.
 Its mission is to serve as NATO's centre for performing joint analysis of operations, training, exercises and experimentation, including establishing and maintaining an interactive managed NATO Lessons Learned Database.
 The JALLC is also responsible for producing the NATO Joint Analysis Handbook and the NATO Lessons Learned Handbook, for hosting the NATO Lessons Learned Conference and for organizing the NATO Lessons Learned Staff Officers Course at SWEDINT.

 In 2010, the JALLC established the JALLC Advisory and Training Team to assist NATO, NATO/partner nations/organizations to develop or improve their lesson learning and information sharing capability for the mutual benefit of the Alliance.
 Also, the NATO Lessons Learned Portal was launched to complement the NATO Lessons Learned Database with an area further enabling sharing of lessons learned information.